irvanmalik48/realm-bin-be/README.md

 - It's fast (yeah, no sh\*t sherlock).
 - Pastes can be locked behind password.
-- Configurable paste id length.
+- Configurable paste id length and other variables.
+- Store file (default max size is 1MB).
+- Automatic cleanups for expired file-based paste keys.

 ## Running on local